Tomtchen/Im-new/README.md

 # Im-new
 # About me

-What's up this is a test.
+What's up this is a test!
 This is another commit!